'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 She says the repeated vandalism just adds more pain.

-She says the family is also awaiting word from the U.S. Justice Department which has re-opened the Till murder case.
+She says the family is also awaiting word from the U.S. Justice Department, which has reopened the Till murder case.